 You first heard about this topic from me in 1998.
 Now, it’s 2007…here we go again with the same dance, just a different song playing in the background.
 Many sports nutrition companies have been spiking/cutting protein for years.
 Did you ever wonder why some brands sitting in National Stores are so cheap?
 Guess what?
 They do not meet label claim and their products are ‘cut’ (adulterated) using such compounds as maltodextrin and sugar.
-NIR analysis was able to determine the difference between 100% whey protein concentrate and whey protein cut with maltodextrin and sugar.
+NIR analysis determined the difference between 100% whey protein concentrate and whey protein cut with maltodextrin and sugar.
 You may be able to fool a consumer, but you cannot fool science, especially if you have the technology.

-Melamine is an organic compound that is often combined with formaldehyde to produce melamine resin, a synthetic polymer that is fire resistant and heat tolerant.
+Melamine is an organic compound that is often combined with formaldehyde to produce melamine resin, a synthetic polymer that is fire-resistant and heat-tolerant.
 Melamine resin is a very

 China Makes Arrest in Pet Food Case